 This post is sponsored by T. Rowe Price® and Scholastic.
 I only share resources and ideas that I know will benefit my readers.
 The ideas and opinions are all my own.
 MONEY CONFIDENT KIDS is a registered trademark of T. Rowe Price Group, Inc.

 As a teacher who’s passionate about money and financial literacy, I’m always looking for things to supplement my math curriculum that help students understand how finances work.
 Earlier this year, I wrote a blog post about a financial literacy app that you can use in your classroom.
-Today I’m sharing some amazing (free) financial literacy lessons for high schoolers.
+Today, I’m sharing some amazing (free) financial literacy lessons for high school students.
 All of the content I’m featuring today can be found on the Money Confident Kids® Website created by T. Rowe Price®.
-In addition to these materials, there are also lessons for middle schoolers.
+In addition to these materials, there are also lessons for middle school students.

 Making Smart Choices